Home/Attractions

 Old Phuket Town

-Sino-Portuguese architecture, street art, cafes, and the Sunday walking street.
+Sino-Portuguese architecture, street art, cafes, Sunday Walking Street market.

 Promthep Cape